 Treasury bills have a maturity of one year or less and they do not pay interest before the expiry of the maturity period.
 They are sold in auctions at a discount from the par value of the bill.
 They are offered with maturities of 28 days (one month), 91 days (3 months), 182 days (6 months), and 364 days (one year).

 Treasury notes have a maturity period of two to ten years.
 They come in denominations of $1,000 and offer coupon payments every six months.
 The 10-year T-note is the most frequently quoted Treasury when assessing the performance of the bond market.
 It is also used to show the market’s take on macroeconomic expectations.

 Treasury bonds have the longest maturity among the three Treasuries.
 They have a maturity period of between 20 years and 30 years, with coupon payments every six months.
 T-bond offerings were suspended for four years between February 2002 and February 2006.
 T-bond offerings resumed due to demand from pension funds and other long-term institutional investors.

 We hope you’ve enjoyed reading CFI’s explanation of Treasury Bills.
-CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)™ designation, a leading financial analyst certification program.
+CFI is the official global provider of the Capital Markets & Securities Analyst (CMSA)® designation, a leading financial analyst certification program.
 To continue learning and advancing your career, these additional resources will be helpful: